The Wooden Foundations of Your Home Will Be Thankful if You Order a Termite Inspection

 If the infestation has been going on for longer, the pest controllers will place special treatment stations, filled with a toxic bait that the termites find hard to resist.
 Once the white worker ants locate the bait, they will carry it back to their colony and contaminate the remaining population.

-Upon request, the specialists can perform thorough proofing once they make sure that the termites are no longer actively digging tunnels within your home or furniture.
-You will also receive professional advice on how to deter the faux ants from paying your home a second visit.
+You will receive professional advice on how to deter the faux ants from paying your home a second visit.

 Frequently Asked Questions